 Yes, of course!
 Many residents may require the services of visiting healthcare professionals, such as care providers, general practitioners, physiotherapists and podiatrists.

 Ozcare is proud to be one of the largest and most qualified home care providers in Queensland and we offer a discount on Home Care Package services for residents in our retirement villages.
-Please ask us about our how we can help, alternatively you may continue to use your own service provider.
+Please ask us about how we can help.

 The maintenance of the front garden is coordinated by Ozcare and funded from the village budget.
 The maintenance of the back garden is the resident’s responsibility.
 Ozcare can maintain the back garden on a fee for service basis.

 Yes, you can order meals from our neighbouring aged care facility, Ozcare Hervey Bay, to be delivered to your home on a user pay basis.

 FAQs – Leaving Reflections on the Bay

 We understand that our residents’ needs change.
 If living independently is no longer an option and you require the care of a residential aged care facility, the village management will work with you and your family to help make your transition smoother.

 Reflections on the Bay has the benefit of being co-located next to our award-winning Hervey Bay aged care facility.
 As a resident of Reflections on the Bay you will have VIP access to Ozcare services including home care.

 We understand that sometimes circumstances change.
 If you choose to leave your home, you will need to give appropriate notice of a minimum of at least one month to Reflections on the Bay.